Leukemia-Commonly as Blood Cancer

 Chemotherapy

-Chemotherapy is the major form of treatment for leukemia.
+Chemotherapy is the major form of treatment.
 This drug treatment uses chemicals to kill leukemia cells.

 Depending on the type of leukemia you have, you may receive a single drug or a combination of drugs.
-These drugs may come in a pill form, or they may be injected directly into a vein.
+These drugs may come in a pill form, or injected directly into a vein.

 Targeted therapy